Self-Reference and Diagonalization: their difference and a short history.

 New York City Category Theory Seminar

-IN-PERSON INFORMATION: 365 Fifth Avenue (at 34th Street) map (Diagonally across from the Empire State Building) New York, NY 10016-4309 Room 6417 The videos of the lectures will be put up on YouTube a few hours after the lecture.
+IN-PERSON INFORMATION: 365 Fifth Avenue (at 34th Street) map (Diagonally across from the Empire State Building) New York, NY 10016-4309 Room 4214.03 NOTICE NEW ROOM!!!
+THere will be a Zoom link to join us on in-person talks.
+This means that from now on, in-person talks will be hybrid.

 *contact for this listing